Shopping Cart

 Xeno No List

-At Xeno, we understand the special needs of sensitive skin, allergy sufferers, those with skin conditions like rosacea , eczema, and others, as well as pregnant women.
+At Xeno, we understand the specific needs of sensitive skin, allergy sufferers, skin conditions like rosacea, neurodermatitis & co, or during pregnancy.
 We know that your skin can be easily irritated and requires special care.
-That's why we're dedicated to developing gentle yet effective natural cosmetics.
+That's why we have dedicated ourselves to developing natural cosmetics that are both tolerable and effective.
 We also want to protect people, animals, and our planet.

-Therefore, we consciously avoid the following ingredients in all our products.
+Therefore, we deliberately avoid the following ingredients in all our products

 Skin compatibility